ibm-cloud-docs/openwhisk/pkg_obstorage.md

 5. In your {{site.data.keyword.cos_full_notm}} dashboard, either modify an existing bucket object or create one.
 To learn how to add an object to your bucket, see [Add some objects to your bucket](/docs/services/cloud-object-storage?topic=cloud-object-storage-getting-started#gs-add-objects).

 6. For each bucket object change, observe new activations for the `cosTrigger` trigger and `cosChange` action.
-You can view these activations by running the `ibmcloud fn activation poll` command within the configured bucket polling interval.

 7. If you are unable to observe new activations, verify that the `apikey`, `endpoint`, and `bucket` parameter values are correct.
   ```